boanong/survey-page/README.md

 ![home page](assets/images/surveyform.PNG)

 ## About
 This project is a simple survery form for freeCodeCamp.
+It is aimed at helping us better understand html and css concepts

 ## BUILT WITH
 This page is built with